e-kai00/pace-calculator/README.md

     - Instruction on placing label text below input elements was taken from [StackOverflow](https://stackoverflow.com/questions/3463621)

+    - Ideas on input validation were taken from [StackOverflow](https://stackoverflow.com/questions/56719160)

-    - Ideas on converting time-decimals-time were taken from [StackOverflow](https://stackoverflow.com/questions/3733227) discussion
+    - Ideas on converting time-decimals-time were taken from [StackOverflow](https://stackoverflow.com/questions/3733227) discussions